-Witness the magic of the mountains by experiencing the Chandratal Lake Trek.
+Witness the magic of the mountains by experiencing the Chandratal Lake trek.
 This breathtakingly beautiful lake lies 14,000 feet above sea level in the Himalayas.
-Chandratal Lake Trek is arguably the most unmissable place in Spiti, Himachal Pradesh.
-There is an interesting legend about this crescent shaped marvel.
-The Lake is where the daughter of the Moon god (Chandra) and the son of the Sun god (Bhaga) got married.
+The Chandratal Lake trek is arguably the most unmissable one in Spiti, Himachal Pradesh.
+There's an interesting legend about this crescent-shaped marvel: the lake is said to be the place where the daughter of the Moon-god (Chandra) and the son of the Sun-god (Bhaga) got married.

 The raw untamed beauty of this lake tucked away between snowclad mountains is the stuff of dreams.
-But the trail that leads to the lake is what’s all-the-more exciting.
-You have to trek on naked rocky mountain paths to get here.
-It’s all worth it though.
-So let us share just a few things that you’ll have to know to go on the trek.
+But the trail that leads to the lake is what’s all the more exciting.
+You have to trek on naked rocky mountain paths to get here, but trust us, it’s all worth it.
+So let's share a few things that you’ll have to know to go on the trek.

-This could differ if you’re going with a company that organises treks.
+How many days your trek is could differ if you’re going with a company that organizes treks.
 Another factor would be where you start your trek from.
-Okay let us break this down for you.
+Confused?
+Let's break this down for you.
 There are mixed combinations to these treks.
 People start trekking from different points and they drive till the point they want to start their trek.
-This is the common route from Manali though.
-So we’ll cover it from top to bottom and go for the ultimate Manali to Chandratal Lake Trek.
+This route from Manali that we cover is the common one.
+We're covering it from top to bottom, so you have a guide to the ultimate Manali to Chandratal Lake Trek.

 Manali - Jobra - Balu Ka Ghera - Shea Goru (Via Hampta Pass) - Chatru - Chandratal Lake

 Now on this route that starts you off in Manali, it will take you 3-4 days to reach Chandratal Lake.
 The number of days would also depend on your personal pace, the weather conditions and the tour you book with.
 But this entire distance won’t be covered on foot and will be a mix of driving and trekking.
 We will cover the details in the segment below.